samuelmgaines/ranking-algorithm/README.md

 -   the predetermined maximum number of passes is reached.

-Because slides are strictly loss-decreasing, this stage converges to a **local minimum within the neighborhood of contiguous moves up to size $W$.**
+Because slides strictly improve the ranking, this stage converges to a **local optimum within the neighborhood of contiguous moves up to size $W$.**

-Empirically, annealing identifies a strong basin, and sliding then resolves fine-grained rank ordering that transposition dynamics alone often fail to discover.
+Empirically, annealing identifies a strong basin, and sliding then resolves fine-grained rank ordering that transposition dynamics alone are unlikely to discover.

 ## The Repository